-Have you ever noticed the little icon that shows up in your bookmarks and in the tab display of some Web browsers?
+Have you ever noticed the little icon that shows up in your bookmarks and in the tab display of some web browsers?
 That is called the favorites icon or favicon.

-First Create Your Image
+To Create a Favicon First Create Your Image

-Converting it to an Icon
+Converting Your Favicon Image to an Icon

 Publishing the Icon

 It is simple to publish the icon, simply upload it to the root directory of your website.
 For example, the About.com icon is located at /favicon.ico.

 Some browsers will find the favicon if it lives in the root of your website, but for best results you should add a link to it from every page on your site where you want the favicon.
 This also allows you to use files nameed something other than favicon.ico or to store them in different directories.

 Place the following in the HEAD of your HTML document:

 Did you like this article?
 Read more of the most current features on web design and development.